prometheus/node_exporter/README.md

     go build -tags 'ganglia runit' node_exporter.go

-Which collectors are used is controled by the --enabledCollectors flag.
+Which collectors are used is controlled by the --enabledCollectors flag.

 ### NativeCollector